International Students

 Average annual costs: £13,000

-The origin of Leeds Beckett University can source back to 1824.
-Located in West Yorkshire, Leeds Beckett University offers a wide range of subject areas and courses.
-Besides, it provides the equipment and resource that students will need to prepare for their future career.
+The origin of Leeds Beckett University can be traced back to 1824.
+Located in West Yorkshire, Leeds Beckett University offers many subject areas and courses.
+Besides, it provides the equipment and resources students will need to prepare for their future careers.

 Example subjects: Physiotherapy, Economics, Landscape Architecture and Design